 In a party of practice, at the age of 17, against the National Team of Japan, Hanamichi of 1.89 mts, was the unique one that was not frightened by the professionals and noted 33 points alone: 10 shots, 3 nailed, 1 triple, 1 shot that did not find the terminology to explain, and 2 free shots.

 Although its team lost with only 59 points (59 – 115), had been an excellent first game for Hanamichi Sakuragi.
 Basketball was in chaos, and he was named “The Hope of the Japanese Basketball”.
 Nevertheless, its father fell sick a year later.
 Hanamichi went of, return to Tokyo, and this trip would cost him all.

 He descended of the bus in Tokyo and he was on the verge of crossing the street across the hospital when a car that went very fast hit him.
 Although he had the “body of steel”, the impact simply was too strong.
 He collapsed, they carried him to the hospital.
 Unfortunately, it was too late… before they sent him to the operating room (he) died from internal hemorrhage, only with 18 years of age.

 The World of the Japanese Basketball was completely destroyed, they called this loss “Colossal”.
 The mangaca Takehiko Inoue created its series” Slam Dunk” based on the history of his youth.

-If this is real then thanks to Hanamichi Sakuragi for giving idea to Takehiko Inoue to create the popular Japanese sports manga series Slam Dunk.
+If this is real then thanks to Hanamichi Sakuragi for giving an idea to Takehiko Inoue to create the popular Japanese sports manga series Slam Dunk.

-I know many of you are fan of Slamdunk, so if you think this story is credible, please share it with your friends in Facebook, Twitter, Instagram, and many other social media forms.
+I know many of you are fans of Slamdunk, so if you think this story is credible, please share it with your friends on Facebook, Twitter, Instagram, and many other social media forms.